appleyapple/FreeMarket/README.md

 **Features TBD**

+ - Web-based market
- - Products purchasable/rented with Ethereum
+ - Products purchasable with Ethereum
  - Products organized in a grid of cards
- - Each card should display product name/type, product description/ToS, availably quantity, pricing
+ - Each card should display product name, description/ToS, availably quantity, pricing
+ - Each product may have an expiry date
  - Rating for each product/user
- -
+ - Owner of a product can create or remove an item from the catalogue

 **Todo**

  -

-*appleyapples is not responsible for ToS-breaking activity carried out on this platform*